-44 The trustee may allow an employer to become a participating employer and to make contributions in respect of a member or an eligible person who wishes to become a member.
+45 The trustee may, with the consent of the employer-sponsor, allow an employer to become a participating employer and to make contributions in respect of a member or an eligible person who wishes to become a member.
 The trustee may require the employer to apply in the form in Schedule 3 'Application to become a Participating Employer'.
 The employer becomes a participating employer on the date it begins making contributions on behalf of a member.